"Making Laredo The Best Place To Be Born"

 Providing a brighter future for children in Webb County relies on increasing access to books, high-quality early learning experiences and age-appropriate resources for family members serving as first educators.
 Laredo Learns provides access to high-quality early learning experiences and resources in Webb County by connecting family members to experiences and resources, critical for early early brain development and school readiness.

-Connecting family members serving as first educators to early childhood experiences AND RESOURCES, critical for early brain development and school readiness.
+Connecting family members serving as first educators to early childhood experiences and resources, critical for early brain development and school readiness.

 Parents as Teachers